 Make no mistake about it, the Credit One Bank Platinum Visa is a risky credit card, especially when you can find several better options available on the market.
 It's a credit card you should only get if you have no other options and can't even afford to pay a deposit for a secured credit card.
 For a secured card, look at credit card offerings such as the Capital One Secured MasterCard.

 This isn't the most cardholder-friendly credit card, and if you're not careful, you may find your credit limit used up by all of the card's various fees.
-It works decently as a credit card that you can use to start building up a payment history so you can qualify for something better.
-However, if you're not ready to make regular, timely payments on a credit card, don't get this or any other credit card.
+It is decent if you want to start building up a payment history so you can qualify for something better.
+However, if you're not ready to make regular, timely payments on a credit card, do not get this or any other credit card.